BMO Field – Toronto Argonauts

 The move to BMO Field was designed to attract more fans.
 The beginning of the 2016 season has shown an increase in fan support with an average of over 24,000 fans for the first two games.
 However, the third home game of the season, the game that was reviewed, had just over 12,000 fans in attendance.
 There are some extenuating circumstances for this low number; the date for this game was a Wednesday evening, not a traditional CFL evening.
 Also, Exhibition Place was a mess with preparations for the Honda Indy Toronto and Duran Duran was playing across the street at the Molson Amphitheatre.
 That being said, Argonaut fans are going to have to come out with more consistency to make this move successful.

 The move to BMO has been a positive for those fans in attendance.
 The opportunity to be louder is taken advantage of and the fans do more to add to the atmosphere than they were able to do at Rogers Centre.
 The steel structure gives fans the opportunity to be a part of the game, creating thunder especially on defense.
 The signature Argonauts call of “Arrrggoooooos” can be heard throughout the key moments of the game.
 It is fair to say that the fans in attendance are more hardcore fans at the moment.
 The Fan Zone behind the south end zone is the Argos attempt to create a supporters’ section, and thus far it has been successful.

 Getting in and around Toronto can be challenging.

 Gate entries are at the four corners of the stadium.
-The ticket windows for BMO Field are at the northeast corner of the stadium, outside at Gate 1.
-There is plenty of space in this area and getting tickets is not usually an issue there.
+The ticket windows for BMO Field are at the northeast corner of the stadium, outside of Gate 1.
+There is plenty of space in this area and getting tickets is usually not an issue.

 Getting around BMO Field is not too bad, however the gates only open an hour before kickoff.
 The washroom facilities at BMO are more than adequate.

-The huge positive for the Argos in moving to BMO.
+An extra mark for the huge positive for the Argos in moving to BMO Field.